joyxu/frameretrace/README.md

  $ meson wrap promote subprojects/apitrace/thirdparty/brotli
 ```

-Plans for native meson support:

-1. fix remaining issues in dbaker's apitrace branch
-1. disable all aspects of apitrace that are not needed
-1. change from apitrace 3rdparty files to meson wrap wherever possible
+Dylan Baker helped me add minimal meson build support for Apitrace,
+allowing FrameRetrace to use it as a native meson subproject.
+Most of
+the 3rdparty dependencies of Apitrace could be build with meson's
+cmake support.

 ## Build

 ```
- $ meson subprojects download
  $ meson setup build
- $ ninja -C build apitrace
  $ ninja -C build
 ```